For more information, please visit our Wiki.

 World of Tanks is compatible with Microsoft Windows XP / Vista / Windows 7 / Windows 8

-Currently, World of Tanks features more than 160 machines from America, Germany, France and USSR.
-Later on, we will add British and Japanese tanks.
+Currently, World of Tanks features more than 300 vehicles from America, Germany, France, the United Kingdom, China, Japan and the USSR.

-Just like in real battles of World War 2, the contribution these unit types make is invaluable.
+Just like in real battles of World War II, the contribution these unit types make is invaluable.
 Tank destroyers are perfect defensive units.
 Their powerful guns allow them the engage enemy vehicles from relatively long distances.
-Some of the tank destroyers, like the T95, have an extremely thick frontal armor.
-Most tank destroyers, even if they have a thick frontal armor, completely lack side and rear armor and many of them suffer from low mobility.
+Some of the tank destroyers, like the T95, have an extremely thick frontal armour.
+Most tank destroyers, even if they have a thick frontal armour, completely lack side and rear armour and many of them suffer from low mobility.
 If a more nimble opponent makes it into a close combat, things can get really tough for a tank destroyer.

 The role of self-propelled guns is slightly different.
 They are designed to work co-operatively with light tanks that scout the map and unveil enemy vehicles for them, as well as support medium and heavy tanks in hard engagements.
 Very often it can be the SPG support fire from far away that can tip the balance of a battle.
 Their extremely powerful cannons may cause a one-shot lethal outcome for any opponent or soften others up for mobile tanks to finish off.
 SPGs are the most vulnerable vehicle class in World of Tanks, they can easily be killed with several or even just a single shot from an enemy tank and an enemy SPG shot is practically always fatal.
 The low hit point pool of SPGs makes them the easiest target if they become visible to the enemy, so they need to stay hidden to perform their support role properly.